 The laboratory work is offered in four school units.
-The college elementary and secondary schools form one of these.
-The college elementary school is comprised of nursery school, kindergarten, and the first six grades.
-The college secondary school is a six year unit comprising the junior high school (grades seven, eight, and nine) and the senior high school (grades ten, eleven, and twelve).
+The College Elementary and Secondary Schools form one of these.
+The College Elementary School is comprised of nursery school, kindergarten, and the first six grades.
+The College Secondary School is a six year unit comprising the junior high school (grades seven, eight, and nine) and the senior high school (grades ten, eleven, and twelve).
 The elementary school affords opportunity in observation and participation for students majoring at that level and for student teaching for majors in art, music, home arts, woodworking, and physical education.
 The secondary school provides opportunities for both observation and student teaching for majors in the subject matter fields.

 The other three units are public school systems affiliated with the college for student teaching purposes: The Big Bend school, eight miles south of Greeley; the Gilcrest school, eleven miles south; and the Ashton school, six miles southwest.
 The Big Bend system is organized with primary, intermediate, and junior high school departments.
 The Gilcrest system includes an elementary school with primary and intermediate departments, and a six-year high school.
 The Ashton school is an eight-year elementary system.
 There is an experienced supervising teacher in charge of each of the departments in these schools.
-Student teachers are assigned in pairs for a half day for twelve weeks.
+Student teachers are assigned in pairs for a half day for one quarter.
 While one is attending college classes the other is doing student teaching.
 Transportation to and from the college is provided for the student teachers.